 Supporting Readers with Microsoft Immersive Reader and BrainPOP

 You may have heard of Microsoft Immersive Reader—a free tool built into popular software like MS Word, OneNote, Outlook, and the Edge web browser to support reading comprehension.
-This fall, in an effort to serve readers of all levels, BrainPOP (grades 3-8+) now includes Immersive Reader in Quizzes across all topics.
+In an effort to serve readers of all levels, BrainPOP* (Grades 3–8) now includes Immersive Reader—and the feature is coming soon to BrainPOP Jr., starting with Quizzes.
 This integration will help to improve reading and accessibility for students, and address challenges teachers face in supporting a wide range of reading abilities.

 We connected with two educators to learn how they’re leveraging this new feature, and the impact they’re seeing among students.